-In another post, I introduced the feature of server-side API event handlers – a mechanism for injecting custom business logic into Backendless.
-In this post, I am going to review the process of creating an event handler for User Service APIs using Backendless Console.
+In another post, we introduced the feature of server-side API event handlers – a mechanism for injecting custom business logic into Backendless.
+In this post, we are going to review the process of creating an event handler for User Service APIs using Backendless Console.
 The User Service APIs include user registration, login, logout, user update, password recovery and retrieval of user schema (a list of user properties and their types).
 You can build an event handler (or two event handlers – “before” and “after”) for each of these operations.

 As you can see, the user interface lets you pick an event for which you’re going to create an event handler.
 You can also select the “timing” of the handler by selecting the “Before” or “After” option.
 Finally, you can choose the event handler to be executed either synchronously or asynchronously.
 The latter means the API processing chain will not wait for the handler to complete its execution.

 When you click Save, Backendless Console automatically generates the code for the event handler: